osgi/osgi.enroute.site/CONTRIBUTING.md

     git clone https://github.com/osgi/osgi.enroute.site.git

 This will clone the main repo to a local repo on your disk and set up the `origin` remote in Git.
+Next you need to populate the data in the OSGi enRoute submodule, this is effectively a second checkout which will pull in the rest of the code needed to build the site.

+    cd osgi.enroute.site
+    git submodule update --init --checkout

 Next you will set up the the second side of the triangle to your fork repo.

-    cd osgi.enroute.site
     git remote add fork git@github.com:<YourUserName>/osgi.enroute.site.git

 Make sure to replace the URL with the SSH URL to your fork repo on GitHub.
 Then we configure